Aiming for factor4 of molding factories

 There are two major types of foam molding: chemical foaming and physical foaming.

 Chemical foaming is a method of foaming by mixing a chemical foaming agent into resin.
 This has the advantage of reducing the initial introduction cost because there is no need to make major changes to existing equipment.
-However, depending on the type of foaming agent, problems such as odor after molding, generation of harmful substances by thermal decomposition, corrosion of molds, etc., and recycling due to the inclusion of chemicals in molded products However, there are disadvantages such as the difficulty of
+However, some types of foaming agents have disadvantages, including problems with odor after molding, generation of toxic substances by thermal decomposition, and corrosion of molds, as well as difficulty in recycling due to the presence of chemicals in the molded product.

-Matsui has partnered with TREXEL, which provides this physical foaming MuCell® microfoam molding.
-In MuCell® microfoam molding, nitrogen or carbon dioxide is put into a supercritical fluid state and melted into the resin, and a uniform microfoam structure is formed by the pressure drop when injected into the mold.
-Combined with proper product design, we are able to Reduction in part weight by as much as 5-40% without sacrificing strength.
+Matsui has partnered with TREXEL, which provides this physical foaming method, MuCell® Microcellular Foam Molding.
+In MuCell® Microcellular Foam Molding, nitrogen or carbon dioxide is put into a supercritical fluid state and melted into the resin, and a uniform microcellular structure is formed by the reduction in pressure when it is injected into a mold.
+By combining this with appropriate product design, it is possible to Reduction in part weight by 5 to 40% without reducing their strength.

 heat & cool molding